fmaussion/fmaussion.github.io/_posts/2017-02-19-wgms-rgi-links.md

 [^4]: Five years of data is an arbitrary threshold we chose to use to determine
       which glaciers should be considered for validation

-[^5]: a couple of remaining glaciers are duplicates, and the rest have yet to
+[^5]: removing the duplicates leaves us with 16 glaciers which have yet to be
-      be linked
+      linked.
+The problem here is that there are strong discrepancies between the RGI and the WGMS, and that the RGI outlines are partly missing

 These 263 glaciers have very different mass-balance record lengths: